-South Street’s newest bar and restaurant begun as a MilkBoy recording studio.
+!South Street’s newest bar and restaurant began as a MilkBoy recording studio.
 Owners Jamie Lokoff and Tommy Joyner opened in Olney and then moved to Ardmore, opening MilkBoy Coffee around the corner as a quaint coffee shop and music venue.
 Then it was off to midtown Philadelphia for bigger and better space with a liquor license too.
-Fast forward to August 2, 2016 with the opening of Milkboy South Street.
+Fast forward to August 2, 2016, with the opening of Milkboy South Street.
 Formerly Lickety Split and after Bar Rescue’s Jon Taffer a bi-level concept: Alleged Pizza on the bottom, 2nd State Lounge on top; which didn’t last long.

-News, Events and Specials:
+News, Events, and Specials:

 Lucky for us, MilkBoy South Street is here.
 With a music venue, as well as bar and restaurant on both top and bottom floors, plus the signature garage doors on the side.
-Outside seating will also be available in the near future.

 The Nachos are also served at both locations piled high with jack cheese, refried beans, chile de arbol, pickled red onion, and sour cream.
-We added the Mojo Pork which is slow-cooked with citrus, orange, and lime.
+We added the Mojo Pork, which is slow-cooked with citrus, orange, and lime.
 You can also find this delicious pork in the Cubano sandwich- Chef Chris’s favorite.
-The Corn Dogsare also a popular bar snack.
+The Corn Dogs are also a popular bar snack.

-Being french fry lovers you’ll have to go to Milkboy South Street for this indulgent Breakfast Fries.
-Brunch will start in September, but right now you can get these fries topped with homemade scrapple, sausage gravy, smoked bacon and a sunny-side up egg.
+Being french fry lovers, you’ll have to go to Milkboy South Street for this indulgent Breakfast Fries.
+Brunch will start in September, but right now you can get these fries topped with homemade Scrapple, sausage gravy, smoked bacon, and a sunny-side-up egg.

-Every sandwich is served with fries and we’re so glad that Chef Chris tried out 18 different variations to perfect these fries.
-They’re also being served with signature sauces like Cactus Mustard which is like honey mustard with agave syrup, asian-inspired BBQ sauce, a garlic aioli deemed Tommy Sauce, and 1001 Island Dressing, one better than 1000 Island.
+Every sandwich is served with fries, and we’re so glad that Chef Chris tried out 18 different variations to perfect these fries.
+They’re also being served with signature sauces like Cactus Mustard which is like honey mustard with agave syrup, Asian-inspired BBQ sauce, a garlic aioli deemed Tommy Sauce, and 1001 Island Dressing, one better than 1000 Island.

 Stop by Milkboy South Street for lunch, dinner, and late-night (the bar’s open till 2 am daily AND the kitchen’s open till midnight Sunday through Wednesday, and 1 am Thursday to Saturday).
 Brunch begins in September and delivery is available via Caviar!

 Philadelphia's South Street Guide - welcomes more than just hippies these days.
-Shoppers searching for a statement-making look, visitors hungry for a real Philly cheesesteak and music lovers who want to catch an up-and-coming band head to the storied boulevard.
-Ethnically diverse restaurants, bars that keep the party going long after dessert and galleries and performance spaces help make South Street the place where everyone meets.
+Shoppers are searching for a statement-making look, visitors hungry for a real Philly cheesesteak and music lovers who want to catch an up-and-coming band head to the storied boulevard.
+Ethnically diverse restaurants, bars that keep the party going long after dessert, and galleries and performance spaces help make South Street the place where everyone meets.

 Philadelphia National Taco Day - Let’s taco ‘bout where to find the best tacos in Philly in celebration of National Taco Day October 4th.
-Philadelphians can enjoy the traditional Mexican dish all day long at Cafe Ynez, MilkBoy, and City Tap House to name a few.
+Philadelphians can enjoy the traditional Mexican dish all day long at Cafe Ynez, MilkBoy, and City Tap House, to name a few.